The Full Package

 It’s a confusing time in the world of compostables.
 There are varying rules about ‘what can go where’, and what packaging can be accepted at varying composting plants across the country.
 Like all other waste streams in New Zealand, compostable packaging can be problematic when disposed of in the incorrect way.
 It doesn’t belong in your general waste, and it shouldn’t go in your recycling bin.

 The best option is a commercial composting facility.
 ‘But where should I put your compostable packaging if there isn’t a collection bin or a commercial compost facility nearby?’
-We hear you – So we’ve taken the complication out of where your compostable packaging goes.
 We created ‘The Full Package’, which consists of two solutions that work in conjunction with each other to encourage the collection and disposal of compostable packaging correctly.

-We also needed another solution for customers who use our packaging and don’t have this collection option in their region.
+We also needed another solution for customers who use our packaging and don’t have this collection option in their region - Closing the Loop.
 This is where our second solution comes into play – a returns scheme for used compostable packaging.
 Once this waste is collected through our Full Package Bins, it can be bagged, packaged up, and sent right back to us.
 We’ll take care of the rest – ensuring it ends up in a commercial compost facility.

-If you'd like to find out more about The Full Package, please get in touch by dropping us a line: email@example.com
+If you'd like to find out more about The Full Package, choose your region above or please get in touch by dropping us a line: firstname.lastname@example.org

 Plastic Recycling is broken